charlottebachwork-studio/data-analytics-portfolio/sql/retail_analysis/README.md

 - Total revenue generated was approximately £10,666,684.54.
 - Revenue is heavily concentrated among a small number of products.
 - Several transactions contain missing customer IDs (135,080), which would require further cleaning for customer-level analysis.

+## Notes
+- Negative quantities were excluded from the revenue calculations.